CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Resources/FindingSpatialData.md

 **Places to Start**

-* Columbia University Libraries, specifically the [Digital Social Sciences Center,](http://library.columbia.edu/locations/dssc/data/service.html) at Lehman Library
+* Columbia University Libraries, specifically the [Digital Social Sciences Center,](http://library.columbia.edu/locations/dssc/data/service.html) at Lehman Library:
 	* The DSSC is the home of the [Lehman Map Collection](http://library.columbia.edu/locations/maps/about.html)
 	* [GeoData @ Columbia](http://geodata.cul.columbia.edu) is a tool for searching Columbia's spatial data holdings including historical maps, by location.